dheerajkumar2005/Molecular-Drug-Discovery-using-Graphical-Neutral-Networks/README.md

-# Drug Discovery Using Graph Neural Networks
+# Molecular Drug Discovery Using Graph Neural Networks

 ## Project Overview
 This project aims to leverage Graph Neural Networks (GNNs) for drug discovery, focusing on molecular analysis to identify potential drug candidates efficiently and accurately.
 By representing molecular structures as graphs, GNNs can capture complex relationships within chemical compounds, leading to data-driven predictions of properties and interactions crucial in drug development.